stepan-mitkin/drakon.tech/README.md

 # Drakon.Tech
-Drakon.tech is a visual IDE based on the DRAKON visual language
+Drakon.Tech is an IDE based on the DRAKON visual language

 https://drakon.tech/